kunanba/damage-from-satellite-images/README.md

 - Source code of Mask R-CNN built on FPN and ResNet101.
 - Training code for MS COCO
 - Pre-trained weights for MS COCO
-- Jupyter notebooks to crop the image and visualize the image comparison
+- Jupyter notebooks to crop images and visualize image comparisons
 - ParallelModel class for multi-GPU training